Class/Camp Cancellation Policy

 If you need to switch classes, contact the Bright Lights office at 402-420-1115 ext.
-45 or email email@example.com.
-A student may be transferred to another class/camp at no additional charge.
-If you choose to sign your student up for another class/camp online and then want to cancel the initial class, the refund policy for cancellation will apply.
+45 or email firstname.lastname@example.org.
+A student may be transferred to another class/camp by Bright Lights staff at no additional charge.
+If you choose to sign your student up for another class/camp online yourself and then want to cancel the initial class, the refund policy for cancellation will apply.

 Students are expected to be safe, respectful and responsible to be successful in Bright Lights classes.
 Parents may be contacted if a student is unable to follow these expectations.
 Teachers and staff may redirect or remove the student from an activity.
 If the student continues to be disruptive or inappropriate, demonstrates physical aggression or presents a flight risk, the student will be dismissed from the program for the remainder of the summer without a refund.